grbruns/zoom-attendance-plotter/README.md

 1. After class meets, download a meeting report on zoom.us and store it in the Zoom directory for that zoom meeting.
 Don't change the file name.

-1. Call the attendance.py with the zoom directory name, course name,date, and start/end times.
+1. At the command line, call attendance.py with the zoom directory name, course name,date, and start/end times.
 For example:

 attendance.py "/mnt/c/CSUMB/Spring21/video/" "OS" "2021-02-03" "10:00:00 AM" "11:50:00 AM"